Call-Up Probability Engine · Model v0.4 · How It Works

 Default pathway · widest range

-When neither a service time window nor a clear vacancy exists, the ECD is estimated from the player's performance trajectory alone.
-This pathway has the widest confidence window — not because the model is failing, but because the honest epistemic state of the estimate is genuinely uncertain.
-A Low ECD is correct information, not a weakness.
+When neither a service time window nor a clear vacancy exists, the ECD comes from the player's performance trajectory.
+The wide range is not a model weakness.
+It reflects genuinely uncertain timing.
+A Low confidence ECD is accurate information, not a bad prediction.

 Public Track Record

-Every prediction made by this model is logged publicly before outcomes resolve.
-We don't publish after the fact.
-The Brier score — the primary accuracy metric for binary probability forecasts — is calculated at fixed checkpoints and published permanently.
-Misses are logged alongside hits.
+Every prediction is logged publicly before outcomes resolve.
+The Brier score, the standard accuracy metric for binary probability forecasts, is calculated at fixed checkpoints and published permanently.
+Misses are logged the same as hits.

-This isn't optional.
-A probabilistic model that cherry-picks its track record isn't a model — it's marketing.
-The checkpoints below are the dates on which outcomes are formally resolved.
+A model that only shares its wins is not a model.
+The checkpoints below are when outcomes are formally resolved.

 April 9, 2026